 The Medical Officer (and in her absence, a FAW) will assess the child and see if they can resolve the problem or whether the child should be sent home.
-If the child is to be sent home the pupil illness form must be completed (by the Medical Officer or FAW) and inform the office.
+If the child is to be sent home this should be recorded on School Base in the treatment section and the office should be informed.

-Should a pupil become unwell at either break time they should report to one of the teachers on duty or go directly to the school Medical Officer.
+Should a pupil become unwell at either break time they should report to one of the teachers on duty or go directly to the school Medical Officer if on the prep side of the school.

 If a teacher feels that a child in the Pre-Prep is not well enough to continue working at school, a member of staff will escort them to the Pre-Prep Office.
 The teacher and first aiders in the Pre-Prep office will decide whether the child is well enough to remain in school or not.
 The Medical Officer may be consulted if necessary.
-The child will remain in the office whilst the parents' are contacted and arrangements are made for the child to be taken home.
+The child will remain in the office whilst the parents are contacted and arrangements are made for the child to be taken home.